Vinnie Pasquantino Player Props: Royals vs. Braves

 Vinnie Pasquantino At The Plate

-- Among qualifying hitters, he ranks 80th in batting average, while his on-base percentage ranks 43rd and he is 50th in slugging.

-- Pasquantino has picked up a hit in 57.1% of his 14 games this season, with at least two hits in 21.4% of those games.
+- In 60.0% of his 15 games this season, Pasquantino has picked up at least one hit.
+He's also had three multi-hit games.

-- In 14 games played this year, he has gone deep in two of them.
+- In 15 games played this season, he has hit a homer in two of them.

-- He has scored at least once five times this year (35.7%), including one multi-run game.
+- He has scored at least once five times this season (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.